MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 > [!NOTE]
 > Device registration is a simple check-in with the Azure AD service.
 It doesn't require full device enrollment, and doesn't give IT any additional privileges on the device.

-## Utilize app configuration to manage the browsing experience
+## Use app configuration to manage the browsing experience

 Edge for iOS and Android supports app settings that allow unified endpoint management, like Microsoft Endpoint Manager, administrators to customize the behavior of the app.